AntiLibrary5/nicools-kitchen/_posts/2025-11-9-coq-au-vin.md

 5. Peal and cut your carrots into big pieces
 6. Cut the white parts of your leeks
 7. Cut your big onion in half
-8. In a bowl, put your cut veggies, the bay leaves with the rosemary and thym, your chicken, and your whole wine bottle and let it marinate for at least 3 hours
+8. In a bowl, put your veggies, the bay leaves with the rosemary and thym, your chicken, and your whole wine bottle and let it marinate for at least 3 hours
 9. Read a book, play with your toes, go for a run, take a nap, you do you.
 10. 4 hours in, separate your wine from everything else, but don't throw it....DUH
 11. Bring your expensive dutch oven, and start by cooking your bacon.